 How Orthodontic Retainers Are Made

-Over time, it’s common for teeth to shift position from early youth through adulthood naturally.
+Over time, it’s common for teeth to shift position from early youth through adulthood.
 As a result, anyone who has had braces or Invisalign is encouraged to wear retainers to keep their teeth properly aligned.

 What Are Retainers and How Do They Work?

-Retainers are pre-formed devices that fit in the mouth and rest behind and in front of the teeth to help with realignment.
-Each retainer is custom fitted to the specific patient and is typically made up of wires and plastic.
-Retainers are designed to put gentle force on the individual’s teeth to support gradual realignment and are used as a form of maintenance after braces are removed to ensure teeth do not immediately begin shifting after the initial correction.
+Retainers are pre-formed devices that fit in the mouth and rest behind and in front of the teeth to help maintain realignment after braces or Invisalign.
+Each retainer is custom fitted to the specific patient and is typically made of metal, plastic, or a combination of the two.
+Retainers are used as a form of maintenance after braces are removed to ensure teeth do not immediately begin shifting after the initial correction.

 The design of a retainer is completely customized to the wearer.
-Orthodontists used to take an impression of the patient’s mouth which was then put into a plaster mold to create an original piece. iTero digital scanners are now used by many orthodontists, including Dr. Milnor, to help design extremely accurate retainers and Invisalign treatments.
-Once the retainer itself is constructed, wires are fitted with acrylic and run in line with the retainer to allow it to grasp the teeth and hold them into place.
+All orthodontists used to take an impression of the patient’s mouth, which was then put into a plaster mold to create an original piece. iTero digital scanners are now used by many orthodontists, including Dr. Milnor, to help design extremely accurate retainers.

 Different Types of Retainers

-Essix retainers are becoming increasingly popular as they can be made with transparent materials that are considerably less noticeable.
-They are made with high-performance shaping plastic that completely covers the teeth and can last up to 24 months.
+Essix retainers, introduced in the 1990s, are a clear option that looks similar to an Invisalign aligner.
+Essix retainers are the most popular type of retainer as they can be made with transparent materials that are considerably less noticeable.
+They are made with high-performance shaped plastic that completely covers the teeth and can last up to 24 months.
+Essix retainers are made by having a piece of plastic heated by a machine to soften and then vacuum suctioned to the mold of the patient’s teeth.
+The excess material is trimmed and the edges are smoothed to make the fit more comfortable.

-For semi-permanent solutions, fixed retainers can help to address more severe alignment issues and rest on the inner side of the teeth.
+As a semi-permanent solution, fixed retainers address more severe alignment issues and rest on the inner side of the teeth.
 Once the retainer is appropriately situated, it is bonded to the teeth and is designed to stay in the mouth, eliminating the possibility of the retainer not being worn enough to be effective.
+Fixed retainers are a good option for younger patients so there is no worry of the retainer being lost, damaged or not used properly.

-Since most retainers are in and out of patient’s mouths regularly, it’s essential they are regularly cared for properly .
+Since most retainers are in and out of patients’ mouths regularly, it’s essential they are cared for properly .
 Much like contact lenses, retainers should always be cleaned before they are used again.
 Using a toothbrush with mild dish soap and warm water is sufficient enough to clean the retainer.
 Certain types of toothpaste may be too abrasive and damage it.
+For example, toothpastes that have whitening components are too abrasive and can damage the retainer.
 When not being used, retainers can be kept in their storage cases to stay protected and prevent them from getting dirty.
+It is also important to clean the retainer case fairly regularly.
+Just as you wouldn’t want to dry your hands on a dirty towel after washing them, you don’t want to place your clean retainer in a case that might be dirty.

 At Milnor Orthodontics, our experts are here to help you achieve a priceless smile.
 Call our office at (970) 230-3187 or visit milnororthodontics.com to learn more.
 We're located at 1103 S. Shields St. in Fort Collins, Colorado.